 - likelihood of execution and/or settlement;

-- size and complexity of the order;
+- size and complexity of the order; and

-- characteristics and nature of the order;
+- characteristics and nature of the order.

 Ordinarily price and overall costs for transacting the deal will merit a high importance in obtaining the best execution result for the order.
 However, in some circumstances we may determine that other factors listed above may be more important in determining the best execution result for the order.
 We will exercise our own discretion in determining these factors.